-During the 2018 AAII International Conference in Minneapolis, Minnesota the members of AAII discussed and agreed that it is in the best interest for AIII to develop a raw diet policy.
+During the 2018 AAII International Conference in Minneapolis, Minnesota the members of AAII discussed and agreed that it was in the best interest for AAII to develop a raw diet policy.
 This requires that animals who participate in animal assisted interventions refrain from eating a raw food diet.

 Due to the growing evidence against raw meat-based diets, it everyone’s responsibility to protect our clients and the dogs that work with us, from zoonotic disease transmission including Salmonella, Listeria, Escherichia coli, Campylobacter, Enterobacteriaceae, Clostridia and Botulism.
 Exposure can cause serious infection or death, and even have legal implications (Davies, 2015).
 Pregnant women, children under the age of 5, older adults and individuals who are immunosuppressed are at the highest risk of contracting zoonotic disease from pathogenic bacteria found in raw diets.
 It is important that members understand the risks involved with feeding animals a raw food diet.

 The following is a list of foods that are considered raw: